estewart987/ChangeMyViewLlama-SFT/README.md

 # Fine-Tuning Llama 3.2 on Change My Views Dataset

 ## Overview
 This project fine-tunes the Llama 3.2 model using the Change My Views (CMV) subreddit dataset.
 The goal is to train the model to generate responses that align with the persuasive and empathetic communication strategies used by posters who successfully changed someone’s opinion.
-The project serves as a foundation for exploring the potential of large language models (LLMs) to adapt their persuasion techniques depending on the user and issue being discussed.
+The project serves as a foundation for exploring the potential of large language models (LLMs) to adopt effective persuasive communication styles depending on the user and issue being discussed.

 ## Features
 The repository contains four Python scripts, each serving a specific purpose: